notaryproject/specifications/specs/plugin-extensibility.md

   "contractVersion" : "<major-version.minor-version>",

    "signature" : {
-    // Array of all Notary signature defined critical attributes and their values
+    // Array of all the Notary Project defined critical attributes and their values
     // in the signature envelope.
 Agnostic of header names and value serialization
     // in specific envelope formats like JWS or COSE.
     "criticalAttributes" :